Elvislogan/Leadership-Board/README.md

 # leadership-board

-This consists of the side bar and the top bar
+This consists of the side bar, the top bar and main content